-Dominant Extraverted Sensing types are energized by work environments that allow them maximum freedom to control their time, work at their own pace, and do their work in their own way.
-They like variety in the tasks they perform on a daily basis, and although they prefer working in a setting in which structures are clear and they can be part of an active team, they also like working and achieving independently.
-They enjoy having some leeway to move outside the boundaries of the system.
-Their focus is on directly experiencing the world around them and therefore on work that permits active involvement in concrete projects with tangible results.
+Dominant Extraverted Sensing types are ized b prk environments that allow them maxing m fre m to ork m trol their time, work at their own pa and their own way.
+They lik ety in the form e ta on a daily basis, and mough they prefe vorkii in a setting in which stru ares are clear part of an the o like y active team, they achieving indepenome leewa dently.
+They enjoy o move outside the boundaries of the system.
+Their focy s on directly experiencing the world around them ar herefore on work that ncrete projects with tangipermits active involvement. ble results.
 Perhaps as a result of this active, hands-on approach to concrete tasks, they may be passed over for promotion to managerial and administrative positions.
 This can be a source of dissatisfaction for them, even though they may not find the work required by the promotion to be appealing or enjoyable.
 Stressful work environments for Extraverted Sensing types are those that require rigid adherence to someone else's schedule, inflexible work hours, and little freedom of choice in what is done and how it is accomplished.
 The work energizers and stressors that are shared by ESTPs and ESFPs are largely the result of the present-oriented focus on sense experience that is characteristic of dominant Extraverted Sensing types.
 These are summarized in Table 20.

 In addition to the common features shown in Table 20, ESTPs, whose auxiliary function is Thinking, are energized by opportunities to lead and direct others and to achieve tangible goals and economic success.
 They also place a high value on their own autonomy.
 Autonomy appears to be less important for ESFPs.
 Their auxiliary Feeling function is revealed in their emphasis on friendly and compatible team relationships.
-ESFPs generally report being satisfied with the people they work with, in spite of their general dissatisfaction with promotions, job security, work stress, salary, and the extent to which they accomplish what they want.
-Although ESTPs report fewer work dissatisfactions than do ESFPs, there are no outstanding ways in which they find work satisfying.
-They are even more likely than ESFPs to report disliking working in vague and poorly defined settings that lack precise guidelines.
-ESFPs do not mind toeing the line at work as long as there is no expectation of working extra hours and their jobs are made relatively simple and straightforward.
-They tend to devote much energy to relationships and activities outside of their work lives.
-For some, work is secondary to their other responsibilities and relationships and is a practical means of providing the money and freedom to pursue nonwork interests.
+ESFPs generally report being satisfied with spite of their general dissatisthe people they work with s, job arity, work stress, salary, faction with promoti work issatisfactions than do and the extent to wh h the Although 1 Ps repo anding ays in which they find ESFPs, there no o work satisfying nore likely than ESFPs to y are g in vague and poorly defined setreport WC cise g tingg hat lack elines.
+ESFPs do not mind toeing e at work long as there is no expectation of worka hours a d their jobs are made relatively simple ing d.
+They tend to devote much energy to atfor ıd sti and activities outside of their work lives.
+For ionsl condary to their other responsibilities and sol vork relatio hips al is a practical means of providing the money and freedom to pursue nonwork interests.